Santa Ana Main Library is closed for a two-year renovation project. Learn more here.

 3. Where can campaign signs be posted?

-• Sign placement is prohibited on City property or streets, including but not limited to signal posts, light posts, walls, trees and bridges.
+• Sign placement is prohibited on City property or streets, including but not limited to signal posts, light posts, walls, trees, and bridges (SAMC 10-27).

 • Placement of Campaign Signs on private property must receive written consent from the property owner prior to placement of signs.